eighttrigrams/tsfun/doc/structures.md

 [isArray](../test/predicates/is_array.spec.ts) and
 [isObject](../test/predicates/is_object.spec.ts).

+tsfun provides sets of functions which treat

-Arrays are treated as list-like data structures or as set-like data structures.
+* Arrays as list-like collections

-Objects are treated as list-like data structures or as set-like data structures or as structured objects.
+* Array as set-like collections
+* Objects as list-like collections
+* Objects as set-like collections
+* Objects as structured entites

 ## List-like